 What to do when the going gets tough

-The easiest answer, then, is not to do anything.
-Well, maybe turn off the television, silence your phone and go for a walk.
+The simple answer is to do nothing.
+Maybe turn off the television, silence your phone and go for a walk.
 Avoid checking your account balance for a while.

-Doing nothing, though, is hard.
+That said, doing nothing is hard.
 We’re human, and humans get nervous when green numbers turn into red ones.
-It might be unrealistic for you to expect yourself to do nothing.
+You might think it’s unrealistic to expect yourself to do nothing.